There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Bug Spray — Heading to any humid and/or tropical areas known for bugs during your road trip?
 You’ll be glad you remembered to pack bug spray!

 First Aid Kit — Even a small first aid kit will greatly improve your ability to handle small injuries and illnesses on the road, especially if you’re headed to rural areas.
-Be sure to add a first aid kit to your road trip packing list!

 Reading Material — As much as I adore having beautiful books lined up on shelves, let’s face it–carrying around heavy, bulky books while packing and unpacking during a road trip is way too much of a hassle.

-on your phone to save space.
 I carry dozens of books around with me this way, and while I miss turning pages, the flexibility, lack of weight to carry around, and ease of downloading new books on the go make it worth it.

 Jeremy frequently prefers to listen to ebooks rather than read them–for fellow ebook fans or just those who get motion sick when reading in the car, Audible is a fantastic option.
-If you’ve never used it before, consider picking up a free trial

-before you start your road trip!
+If you’ve never used it before, consider picking up a free trial before you start your road trip!

 Hands-Free Phone Mount — This is especially important if you don’t have a reliable co-pilot: the last thing you want to do is be fumbling with the GPS on your phone during your road trip.
-Pack a cell phone holder to attach to the car and you’ll be able to drive much more safely!

 Trash Bag — Even if you’re making a conscious effort to reduce waste, trash still has a way of piling up in the car during a road trip.
-Keep things organized from the start by adding a trash bag to your list of what to bring on a road trip!
+Keep things organized from the start by adding a trash bag to your list of what to bring on a road trip.

-Napkins/Paper Towels — This might be as simple as checking to make sure the stash of fast-food napkins in your glovebox is sufficiently stocked or it may include buying a roll of paper towels–but either way, make sure you have something to clean up (somewhat inevitable) messes as you pack for a road trip!
+Napkins/Paper Towels — This might be as simple as checking to make sure the stash of fast-food napkins in your glovebox is sufficiently stocked, or it may include buying a roll of paper towels–but either way, make sure you have something to clean up (somewhat inevitable) messes as you pack for a road trip!

 Other Things to Bring on a Road Trip